Support, guidance and more

 As a student in SFA’s Department of Government, you’ll work with dedicated faculty advisors who will guide and support you throughout your college career.
 Your advisor will help you choose a degree plan that lines up with your interests and career goals and work with you to track your academic progress and stay motivated.

-- Get back on track if you’re struggling academically
+- get back on track if you’re struggling academically, and

 How to make an appointment